thibaudatl/training-api/asset_exercise.md

 ## Product Attribute
 Go to settings -> attributes
-Create an Asset collection attribute called "packshot_YOURNAME", and assign it to the asset family you chose earlier
+Create an Asset collection attribute called "PACKSHOT_YOURNAME", and assign it to the asset family you chose earlier

 Assign the "packshot_YOURNAME" attribute to the asset family you created (when scrolling down on the attribute creation page, you will see a dropdown)

-Open the product family page(Setting -> families) and add you newly created attribute "PACKSHOT_YOURNAME" to the "webcams" family.
+Open the product family page (Setting -> families) and add you newly created attribute "PACKSHOT_YOURNAME" to the "webcams" family.

-## Verify you have the image
+## Verify you have an image to upload to the asset entity
-Rename an image to the Product SKU of your choice that belongs to  and leave the extension of your image as is.
+In the folder images from your training-api github repo, you should find an image called "TODD-JSON-TEST.png"

+You are welcome to rename this image to another name.
+This name should be a SKU of a product belonging to the webcams family

 The Product SKU of your choice shoudl exist on the environment and if everything is setup correctly, your uploaded asset should be linked to that sku.